 - Speak unrecognizable words.

-- Not understand other people’s conversation.
+- Don't understand other people’s conversation.

 - Write sentence that don’t make sense.